 Chairman & Vice Chair.
-At the Annual Meeting of the Parish Council 22nd May 2019 Cllr Mervyn Ellis was re-elected as the Chairman and Cllr Dave Edwards was re-elected as Vice Chair both of whom will serve during 2019 2020.
-You can contact either Cllr Ellis or Cllr Edwards by referring to the list of Councillors on the main webpage.
+At the Public Meeting of the Parish Council 27th November 2019 following the resignation of Cllr Mervyn Ellis as Chairman, Cllr Dave Edwards was elected as Chairman and Cllr Dave Wiiley was elected as Vice Chair both of whom will serve during 2019 2020 until the Annual Meeting of the Parish Council on 27th May 2020.
+Cllr Ellis remains serving as a Parish Councillor.
+You can contact either Cllr Edwards or Cllr Willey by referring to the list of Councillors on the main webpage.

 Councillors' Surgery / Questions to Councillors : should you have issues that you wish to raise with your Councillors they now hold an informal drop-in from 7.00pm onwards immediately before the Public Meeting which commences at 7:30pm.
 There is no need to make an appointment so please come along for an informal talk.
 There is also a section on the Agenda to enable public participation wherein residents may speak on an Agenda item for up to 3 minutes.
 The Parish Council recommend that should members of the Public have a question for Councillors, that the question be put in writing to the Parish Clerk 24 hours before the meeting and that responses may be put in writing at a later date. email email@example.com.